Senior man

 Senior man is a position held in some collegiate universities by the head of a college's junior common room (JCR, the undergraduate student body).
-It is the equivalent of 'president'.
+It is the equivalent term of common room president, which is the most senior prefects in college.
 The senior man acts as the chief representative of the student body, as a figurehead for the JCR and as an elected official.
-He or she is also responsible for leading the JCR's executive council.
+The senior man is also responsible for leading the JCR's executive council.

 Although terminology refers to the position as a senior 'man', a woman may also fill this role.
 This reflects the history of these colleges, which were founded as single sex male-only institutions.

-The position of senior man is in use at three colleges of Durham University:
+The position of senior man is only in use at one college of Durham University: